Immigration to Denmark: Economic impact of immigration

 The cost of integrating Denmark's immigrant population both as socio-cultural and economic members of the Danish population has been used as a justification for the passage of increasingly stringent immigration and refugee policy.
 Recent numbers calculating the cost of immigration welfare benefits to the Danish economy are debated due to the number of complex factors involved.
 One 1997 report from the Ministry for Immigrants, Refugees and Immigration stated that the total cost of immigrants and their descendants to the state, taking into account their tax contributions as well, was 10 billion Danish Kroner.
 The following section explores the conceptual and numeric economic costs and gains that Denmark has experienced as its immigrant population has increased in recent years.

 Public finances

-According to the Danish Ministry of Finance, non-Western immigration will cost the public expenses 33 billion DKK annually (about 4.4 billion euro) for the foreseeable future due to the low levels of employment.
-Therefore, they result in higher expenses for social benefits and pay less tax.
-Western immigrants and their descendants contributed 14 billion DKK annually due to their high level of employment.
+According to the Danish Ministry of Finance, non-Western immigration received in benefits and public services 27 billion DKK more than they paid in taxes in 2019 (about €3.09 billion), down from 32 billion in 2018 (€4.29 billion) and 43 billion in 2016 (€5.77 billion).
+Since 2019, the employment rate of non-western immigrants has increased while benefits paid to the group decreased by a third between 2019 - 2022.
+Western immigrants and their descendants contributed 14 billion DKK in 2018 due to their high level of employment.